GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 To debt is the action of incurring a debt.

-Debting sounds wrong and it is wrong without the funds with which to pay the money that is owed.
+Debting sounds wrong and it is wrong without the funds with which to

 FINANCIAL INTEGRITY (4)